Quantitative non-classicality of mediated interactions

 \subsection{Quantum simulations}

 As the first application of the introduced measure, suppose we would like to simulate the dynamics generated by the Hamiltonian $H = H_{AM} + H_{BM}$.
 (In fact this analysis can be generalized to any 2-local Hamiltonian).
-Quantum simulators implement dynamics close to the desired one by truncating the Suzuki-Trotter formula to $r$ Trotter steps
+Quantum simulators implement dynamics close to the desired one by truncating the Suzuki--Trotter formula to $r$ Trotter steps

 The error of this approximation can be quantified by the spectral norm (the largest singular value)

 and it was shown in Ref.~\cite{Childs2021} that in order to make this error smaller than $\epsilon$, the number of Trotter steps has to scale with the norm of the commutator